 If confined space entry procedures are optimal, the chances of having to perform a rescue are low.
 It should also be noted that most confined space entries do not require a very elaborate rescue plan.
 Therefore, it is important to focus on the more complex situations and, more importantly, to validate their entry and rescue plan.

 Another way to reduce risks in confined spaces is to prioritize remote rescue and to have the right equipment on hand," explains Fabien Demers, senior advisor and trainer specialized in confined spaces at SPI Health and Safety.

-When entries are well planned, non-entry rescues are sometimes possible.
-This method is simple, quick and much safer.
-In order to do this, a confined space risk assessment is imperative as well as using the appropriate rescue equipment and training.
+When entries are well planned, it is sometimes possible to perform confined space rescues without even entering the area.
+This is a simple, quick, and much safer method.
+To do this, a risk analysis is essential, as well as appropriate rescue equipment and adequate training.

 Here are some interesting facts about confined spaces rescue:

-- The average turnaround time for a confined spaces vertical rescue performed in hazardous atmospheric conditions is generally two hours.
+- The average turnaround time for a confined space vertical rescue performed in hazardous atmospheric conditions is generally two hours.

 - It is recommended to eliminate traditional ropes as much as possible for industrial rescue.
-We favour an approach that uses mechanical means.
-Rescues will be quicker, simpler and more efficient.
+We favor an approach that uses mechanical means.
+Rescues will be quicker, simpler, and more efficient.

-- It is not absolutely necessary for a company to have its own rescue squad in a traditional form.
-A rescue support team may be sufficient if a relationship is established with qualified municipal services that are able to respond rapidly.
+- A company doesn't need to have its rescue squad in a traditional form.
+A rescue support team may be sufficient if a relationship is established with qualified municipal services that can respond rapidly.

 - In terms of security, it is beneficial for every company that does not have a rescue squad to develop a partnership with municipal services, including for validation and testing of rescue procedures.

-Reference: Fabien Demers, senior advisor and trainer, specialized in confined spaces, Consulting Services, SPI Health and Safety
+Source: Fabien Demers, Senior Advisor and Trainer, Confined Spaces, Consulting Services, SPI Health and Safety